-Ricardo Caliço, who joined the Group in July 2014 as an Executive Director, was appointed Deputy CEO, effective from 1 July 2015.
+NF Thomaz, who was appointed as the Chairman of the Board on 28 May 2014, resigned with effect from 1 June 2016.
+GP de Kock, the Deputy Chairman, was appointed as the Acting Chairman of the Board, effective from 1 June 2016.
 There were no other changes to the Board or Company Secretariat during the period under review.